10 Effective Pregnancy Exercises for Normal Delivery

 - When to Stop Exercise in Pregnancy?

 Physical exercises during pregnancy, contrary to the myths and beliefs of being harmful, are helpful for the mother’s health and increase the probability of a normal delivery.
 Performed in the right form and intensity, exercising during pregnancy is advisable.
 However, in many cases, women are not aware of the right type of exercise and end up doing ones that put them and their babies in distress.
 Therefore, it is highly important to perform exercises that are referenced from a valid source or directly consulted by a doctor or an expert in prenatal exercises.
 From top exercises to do during pregnancy to instructions and precautions, we are all set to make you and your fit and healthy.

 Exercise is essential and very helpful during pregnancy, but a few vital instructions should be followed that can benefit both the mother and baby.

-- Loose and Comfortable Clothing: This ensures that circulation is not obstructed.
+- Wear Loose and Comfortable Clothing – This ensures that circulation is not obstructed.

-- Moderate Temperature: A room that is too hot or too cold can affect your body temperature and harm the baby.
+- Control the Room Temperature – A room that is too hot or too cold can affect your body temperature and harm the baby.

-- Stretch: Initially doing some stretching exercises helps prevent aches and
+- Warm up with Stretches – Initially doing some stretching exercises helps prevent aches and

-- Don’t Over-Exert: Don’t exercise if you are too tired.
+- Don’t Exert Yourself – Don’t exercise if you are too tired.

-- Avoid Standing Still For Long Periods: This may lead to pooling of blood and resultant swelling in the lower limbs.
+- Avoid Standing Still for Long Periods – This may lead to the pooling of blood and resultant swelling in the lower limbs.

 Performing exercises based on the phases of pregnancy can help the mother prepare for an easy and normal delivery, without causing any harm to herself and the child.